 A development or site alteration with no or very low risk of impact to the Regulated feature may be suitable for waiving of the EIS requirement as the impacts of the proposed works are likely minor and are readily mitigated through standard best management practices and conditions in an NPCA Permit.
-Where there is confidence that the project meets the no negative impact test, the EIS requirement may be waived.
+Where it is the opinion of NPCA staff, and supported with justification from staff, that the project meets the no negative impact test, the EIS requirement may be waived.
 Conditions may be identified for the permit and form a requirement of the waiving (e.g. mitigation measures, site plan changes, etc.).

-As part of developing a Procedural Manual for the implementation of NPCA's policies, a formal waiving tool may be developed with input from municipal partners, other stakeholders, and community members.
+As part of developing a Procedural Manual for the implementation of NPCA's policies, a formal waiving tool will be developed with input from municipal partners, other stakeholders, and community members.